 Holmes is “dressed head-to-toe in protective gear” – a ballistic helmet, protective gear for his legs, throat and groin, black gloves and a gas mask.
 He props open the door, before throwing two tear gas canisters into the theater.
 After both canisters explode, witnesses say he started shooting, first at the ceiling and then at the crowd.
 Police say he used an AR-15 rifle, a 12-gauge shotgun and at least one of two .40-caliber handguns police recovered at the scene.

 Twelve people are killed and 70 are wounded.

 Holmes surrenders to police outside the theater within seven minutes of the first 911 calls, according to Aurora Police Chief Daniel Oates.

-Five buildings, including Holmes' apartment building at 1690 Paris St., are evacuated after the suspect makes a statement to police about explosives in his unit.
-According to police, his apartment has been booby trapped with a tripwire at the front door that would have touched off an array of explosives and flammable liquids.
+Five buildings, including Holmes’ apartment building at 1690 Paris St., are evacuated after the suspect makes a statement to police about explosives in his unit.
+According to police, his apartment is booby trapped with a tripwire at the front door that would have touched off an array of explosives and flammable liquids.